Trevor Goddard (cricketer): Early life and career

 Born in Durban, South Africa, Trevor Goddard was the youngest in a family of four boys whose father was a linotype operator with the Natal Mercury.
 Trevor played in the first XI at Durban High School from 1946 to 1948, scoring several centuries and taking many wickets as a left-arm orthodox spinner, often bowling in tandem with Arthur Tayfield, Hugh's younger brother.
 Along with Arthur Tayfield, he played in the South African Schools XI in 1948–49.

 Fully grown, he stood six feet two inches.
 He changed to pace bowling when he began playing for the Tech club in Durban, which had a spin bowler (the Natal left-armer Les Payn) and needed a medium-pacer.

 He also played soccer for Natal, but gave it up in 1954, partly to avoid injuries that might jeopardise his cricket career, and partly because he did not think it fair to ask his employers to give him leave to play two sports.

-He made his first-class debut for Natal against Transvaal at Durban in 1952–53, opening the bowling and batting at number seven.
+Goddard made his first-class debut for Natal against Transvaal at Durban in 1952–53, opening the bowling and batting at number seven.
 In his third match he hit his first century, 100 not out against Eastern Province, and he finished the season with 433 runs at 43.30 and 18 wickets at 30.00.
 The next season, he opened the batting for Natal with the captain, Jackie McGlew, and in his second match as opener he hit 174 and took 5 for 73 (also opening the bowling) against Western Province.
 He continued to perform consistently, helping Natal to victory in the Currie Cup in 1954–55 with 460 runs at 51.11, 10 catches, and 9 wickets at 16.00 in six matches, and was selected to tour England in 1955.

-In September 1954 he married Jean, who was born in England.
+In September 1954 Goddard married Jean, who was born in England.
 They eventually had two children.